The Average Woman: Production

 C.C.
 Burr announced in late February 1923 that it had secured the rights to Dorothy De Jagers' short story, "The Average Woman".
 The story had appeared in the edition of April 8, 1922 of The Saturday Evening Post.
 In November 1923 it was announced that film would be one of the films produced during the winter of 1923–24.
 On December 9, 1923, Burr revealed that the following actors had been cast in the picture: Harrison Ford, David Powell, Pauline Garon, De Sacia Mooers, Burr McIntosh, William Tucker, and Russell Griffin.
 It was Powell's first appearance in an independent film in several years.
 The movie began filming in early December 1923, with Christy Cabanne at the helm.
 In early January 1924, it was announced that Pauline Garon had been selected to play the lead in the film.
 It was also learned that Coit Albertson was in the cast.
 The picture was filmed at Burr's Glendale studio, which was located in Glendale, Queens.
 By February 23 the editing on the film had been completed.
 While the American Film Institute's film catalogue gives a release date of March 1, 1924, The Film Daily has a release date of February 3.

 Burr had originally intended to distribute the film as part of a several picture deal through Associated Exhibitors, but in October 1923 he terminated that deal, agreeing to distribute the films through the state rights market.
 The distribution rights for South America were sold to Sociedad General Cinematografica, while the Liberty Film Company were awarded the distribution rights for Cuba.
-In May, the distribution rights for France, Switzerland, and Belgium were sold to Societie Cinematographique for France, Belgium and Switzerland.
+In May, the distribution rights for France, Switzerland, and Belgium were sold to Societe Cinematographique for France, Belgium and Switzerland.